microsoft/symphony/docs/ENVIRONMENT.md

 |Bicep|*.json|
 |Arm|*.json|

-Based on the above, it is quite common for teams that need to support multiple IAC tools to standardize on teh **JSON** format across projects.
+Based on the above, it is quite common for teams that need to support multiple IAC tools to standardize on the **JSON** format across projects.
 Thus a common format for all could be using JSON files to pass the input values to all.

 ## Environment cloud configurations